Lisa and I use social media as a part of our ministry lifestyle.

-Over the years of using this tool, we have grown and developed our own general rules.
-Feel free to adopt, adapt, or delete any of these guidelines for your social media ministry.
+Over the years of using this tool, we’ve grown and developed our own general rules.
+Feel free to adopt or adapt any of these guidelines for your social ministry.

-There you have it, all seven of them.
+That’s all 7.
 Take them, leave them, or hit the delete button.
-One thing is certain.
-Over the course of time, your true colors will shine through on social media.
+One thing is sure.
+Over time, your true colors will shine through on social media.
 Make sure yours are worth seeing by keeping clean hands and a pure heart (see Psalm 24).

 You can disagree with these seven and still make it to Heaven, but only if you’re a Christian.
 You can learn more about becoming a Christian here.

 4 thoughts on “7 Guidelines for Better Social Media Ministry”

 I closed my Facebook account early last year” because of the ungodly stuff that people post” and my time is used better without Facebook’

 LikeLiked by 1 person